ka-os/renamext/README.md

 # renamext
-Bash script to rename all files extensions in current directory.
+Bash script to rename bulk files extensions in current directory.
 Script requires two parameters:
   1. extension of files you want to change
   2. target extension